capactio/capact/docs/tutorial/jira-installation/README.md

     ![jira-installation](./assets/jira-installation.png)

-🎉 Hurray!
+🎉 Hooray!
 You now have your own Jira instance installed.
 Be productive!

 #### Clean-up